Two Moderators

 So why is the silencer so important in this case?

-The 1986 trial the judge stated that it is “inconceivable” that Sheila committed the killings.
-This is because it would have meant her attaching the sound moderator the gun, fighting in the kitchen, going upstairs shooting herself with the silencer attached to the gun, going back downstairs, putting the silencer away in the cupboard, going back upstairs to shoot herself and this time fatally.
+At the 1986 trial the judge stated that it is “inconceivable” that Sheila committed the killings.
+This is because it would have meant her attaching the sound moderator to the gun, fighting in the kitchen, going upstairs shooting herself with the silencer attached to the gun, going back downstairs, putting the silencer away in the cupboard, going back upstairs to shoot herself and this time fatally.

-The judge goes on to repeat this four times saying each time “Is it conceivable” or it is “inconceivable” stating that the defence case upon this red/paint/silencer/scratch mark issue alone has no merit at all, and over two pages he instructs the jury to accept the prosecutions case as it is inconceivable that Sheila was in any way responsible for the killings.
+The judge goes on to repeat this four times saying each time “Is it conceivable” or “it is inconceivable” stating that the defence case upon this red/paint/silencer/scratch mark issue alone has no merit at all, and over two pages he instructs the jury to accept the Prosecution’s case as it is inconceivable that Sheila was in any way responsible for the killings.
+Incidentally, the sound moderator was not found by police when they searched the house, but it was allegedly found three days after when police handed keys over to the relatives.
+Ann Eaton, Robert Boutflour and David Boutflour were all present when David Boutflour found it in the cupboard.
+The relatives were key prosecution witnesses at the trial and later went on to inherit their share of the Bamber estate after a legal battle with Jeremy's other cousins Anthony Pargeter and Jackie Wood.

-The silencer was hugely important to the prosecution because blood which allegedly came from Sheila was found inside on the baffle plates.
-As the scratches on the mantle are proven to have been made after the first crime scene photographs were taken, the evidence of the silencer is now invalid, this includes the paint on the silencer, and the blood inside the silencer too.
+The silencer was hugely important to the Prosecution because blood which allegedly came from Sheila was found inside on the baffle plates.
+As the scratches on the mantle are proven to have been made after the first crime scene photographs were taken, the evidence of the silencer is now invalid.
+This includes the paint on the silencer, and the blood inside the silencer as well.

-Two moderators found at WHF, read the article in the Essex County Standard.
+25/06/10: Two moderators found at WHF.
+Read the article in the Essex County Standard.

 Updated 23/06/10

-From the 8th August 1985 to 7th September 1985 this case was numbered SC/688/85.
+From the 8th August 1985 to the 7th September 1985 this case was numbered SC/688/85.
 So if this exhibit label was a genuine original it would have the case number SC/688/85 on it and not SC/786/85.
-A Police Inspector saidhe produced this exhibit label on 13th August 1985.
+A Police Inspector said he produced this exhibit label on the 13th August 1985.

 So why did the Police backdate evidence?
 Clearly they didn’t find this sound moderator at the scene because if they had it would have the original case number on it and not one that hadn’t even been assigned to the case at the time it was supposed to have been found.